Semilinear fractional elliptic PDEs with gradient nonlinearities on open balls: existence of solutions and probabilistic representation: Introduction

-The main difficulty is to show the integrability required on $\mathcal{H}_\phi (\mathcal{T}_{x,i})$ in the framework of viscosity solutions.
-In particular, in Proposition~\ref{t4.3} we show that $(\mathcal{H}_\phi (\mathcal{T}_{x,i}))_{x\in B(0,R)}$ is bounded in $L^1 (\Omega )$, uniformly in $x\in B(0,R)$, provided that $d\geq 2$.
 For this, we extend arguments of \cite{claisse} from the standard Laplacian $\Delta$ and Brownian motion to the fractional Laplacian $\Delta_\alpha : =-(-\Delta)^{\alpha /2}$ and its associated stable process.
-There are, however, significant differences with the Brownian case, and in the stable setting we rely on bounds on the fractional Green and Poisson kernel and stable process hitting times from \cite{bogdangradient} and \cite{bogdanbarrier}.
+There are, however, significant differences from the Brownian case.
+In particular, in the stable setting we rely on sharp gradient estimates for fractional Green and Poisson kernel proved in \cite{bogdangradient}, and on integrability results for stable process hitting times, see \cite{bogdanbarrier}.
+In addition, the behavior of the negative moments of stable processes, see \eqref{inverse}, requires a more involved treatment of integrability in small time when showing the boundedness of $(\mathcal{H}_\phi (\mathcal{T}_{x,i}))_{x\in B(0,R)}$ in $L^p (\Omega )$, for $p\geq 1$.

+In addition, we present a Monte Carlo numerical implementation of the probabilistic representation \eqref{otf} on specific examples.
+In comparison with deterministic finite difference methods, see e.g. \S~6.3 of \cite{huang-oberman} for the one-dimensional Dirichlet problem, our approach allows us to take into account gradient nonlinearities.
+We also note that our tree-based Monte Carlo implementation applies to high-dimensional problems, see Figure~\ref{fig3} in dimension $d=10$, whereas the application of deterministic finite difference methods to the fractional Laplacian in higher dimensions is challenging, see e.g. \cite{huang-oberman}, page~3082.

 This paper is organized as follows.
-In Section~\ref{s2} we present the description of the branching mechanism.
-In Section~\ref{s4} we state and prove our main result Theorem~\ref{t3} which gives the probabilistic representation of the solution and its partial derivatives.
-Finally, in Section~\ref{s5} we present a numerical implementation to illustrate the method on specific examples, using Monte Carlo simulations for nonlinear fractional PDEs in dimension $10$.
+Section~\ref{s2} presents the description of the branching mechanism, following the preliminaries on stable processes and kernel introduced in Section~\ref{s1}.
+In Section~\ref{s4} we state and prove our main existence result, Theorem~\ref{t3}, for the probabilistic representation of the solution of \eqref{eq:1}.
+Section~\ref{s5} presents a Monte Carlo numerical implementation of our method on specific examples.